CivML-PolyMtl/cutagi-doc/modules/regression.md

     """Train the network using TAGI"""
 ```

-Trains the network using TAGI algorithm.
+Trains the network using the TAGI method.
 It performs the following steps:
 1. Initializes inputs and outputs.
 2. Performs training iterations for each epoch.
 3. Updates the network parameters and hidden states.